 - Stipend: All interns receive a stipend of $1,150.
 Some stipends are adjusted according to length of internship.

 Additional activities are available as work schedules permit.

 - Intern Showcase: Administrative interns will have the opportunity to choreograph and/or perform in an informal showing during the summer.

 “Never Have I Ever” by Mia Silvestri

 Cynthia Wyse, Director of Finance and Administration, directs the intern program.
 Interns are supervised by the ADF staff member of their chosen department.
-ADF maintains a permanent year-round staff of fourteen that expands as the summer season approaches.
+ADF maintains a permanent year-round staff of twelve that expands as the summer season approaches.

 Housing & Transportation

 Interns are responsible for their own transportation, food, and housing.